| |

 Make-ahead option: Easy to prep early and bake when ready, ideal for busy holidays.

 • sourdough loaf.
-Use day-old or lightly toasted sourdough for the best texture.
+Use day-old or lightly toasted gluten-free sourdough loaf for the best texture.
 It holds up well to broth without getting mushy.

 • celery.
 Adds crunch and classic stuffing flavor, slice thinly for even cooking.